csu-r-users-group/Talk-materials/R_fundamentals_May_13_2019/R_fundamentals.md

 What the heck is syntactic sugar?

-> In computer science, syntactic sugar is syntax within a programming
-> language that is designed to make things easier to read or to
-> express.
-It makes the language "sweeter" for human use: things can be
-> expressed more clearly, more concisely, or in an alternative style
-> that some may prefer. ~ wikipedia
+"In computer science, syntactic sugar is syntax within a programming language that is designed to make things easier to read or to express.
+It makes the language 'sweeter' for human use: things can be expressed more clearly, more concisely, or in an **alternative style that some may prefer.**" (emphasis added) ~ wikipedia

 # 3. R console